 The most needed task is clearing the trail of leaves and small sticks which is easiest with a gas-powered backpack blower.
 Most "sections" of the trail can be easily done in 45-60 minutes depending on the equipment used and how covered the trails are...but it is GREAT EXERCISE while helping a great cause!

-If you are interested in being part of the CHSXC Maintenance Team, please contact Josh Dobson.
+If you are interested in being part of the CHSXC Maintenance Team, please contact Josh Dobson or Will Stewart.

 Josh Dobson